Gelbpunkt/hyper-hickory/README.md

 ## Trust-DNS options

 The crate has other features that toggle functionality in [trust-dns-resolver](https://github.com/bluejekyll/trust-dns/tree/main/crates/resolver), namingly `dns-over-openssl`, `dns-over-native-tls` and `dns-over-rustls` for DNS-over-TLS, `dns-over-https-rustls` for DNS-over-HTTPS and `dnssec-openssl` and `dnssec-ring` for DNSSEC.

+## A note on DNSSEC

+DNSSEC functionality was never actually used if enabled prior to version 0.5.0 of this crate.
+This has been changed since and might result in sudden, breaking behaviour due to trust-dns-resolver failing on unsigned records.

+This behaviour will continue until [DNSSEC is improved in trust-dns](https://github.com/bluejekyll/trust-dns/issues/1708).